 Sony A7S versus Canon 5D Mark III

 The Sony Alpha A7S and the Canon EOS 5D Mark III are two professional cameras that were officially introduced, respectively, in April 2014 and March 2012.
 The A7S is a mirrorless interchangeable lens camera, while the 5D Mark III is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Sony has a resolution of 12 megapixel, whereas the Canon provides 22.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Sony A7S and the Canon 5D Mark III.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7S – represents the basis or 100 percent across all the size and weight measures).